Central Tech’s entrance requirements reflect trucking industry hiring standards to help ensure that graduates are employable in the trucking industry.

 STUDENTS MUST PROVIDE

-- An original or a certified copy of their state-issued birth certificate.
+- An original or a certified copy of their state-issued birth certificate OR passport.

 - Proof of legal domicile/residency.